airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-crm-integration-with-eleapi.md

 ### Steps to Enable the Integration

 1. **Navigate to the “Third-party Integration” Section:**
-   * In your EleApi platform, go to the settings or integrations section and locate the "Third-party Integration" option.
+   * In your eleapi platform, go to the settings or integrations section and locate the "Third-party Integration" option.
 2. **Connect to Zoho CRM:**
    * Click on the "Connect" button and choose Zoho CRM from the list of available integrations.
    * Follow the prompts to authenticate and connect your Zoho CRM account.
 3. **Mapping the Variables:**
-   * Once connected, you'll see a screen where you can map the EleApi’s answers to the fields of your Zoho CRM.
+   * Once connected, you'll see a screen where you can map the eleapi’s answers to the fields of your Zoho CRM.
    * Select bot questions from the "Question" dropdown or manually enter parameter names.
    * Map these questions to parameters in your Zoho CRM.
 If dropdowns are not available, enter the parameter names manually.
    * Add new variables as needed using the "Add " button.
    * Click "Save" to activate your integration.
 4. **Test Your Integration:**
-   * Open your EleApi and simulate a conversation to create a new ticket in Zoho CRM.
+   * Open your eleapi and simulate a conversation to create a new ticket in Zoho CRM.
    * Verify that the ticket information is correctly sent to Zoho CRM and reflects accurately in your Zoho CRM account.

 ### Disconnecting the Integration